TheGoldDiamond9/weatherstar3/README.md

-# Weather Star 3000 Emulator
+# Weather Star 3000 Simulator
 Weather Star 3000 emulation in HTML/JS/CSS

 Code mostly made by me, rest of the code used in other open source projects.